JellyTitan/Sofle-Pico/docs/current-status.md

 Open PR in review:
 [https://github.com/qmk/qmk_firmware/pull/23338](https://github.com/qmk/qmk_firmware/pull/23338)
 - [ ] EE_Hands was removed during the PR.
 Post PR merge, recompile alternate .uf2 files with RH Master set, so that VIA users won't have to compile in QMK https://github.com/qmk/qmk_firmware/blob/master/docs/feature_split_keyboard.md#handedness-by-define
+- [ ] TheWerle added handedness by pin.
+Once v3.5.5 is validated and release, updated QMK PR with the handedness update.

 ### QMK Userspace
 - [ ] Move legacy & JellyTitan Sofle keymaps into a fork of qmk_userspace.
 (The updated qmk quidelins only allow for a simple pristine keymap in main qmk).
 These keymaps are temporarily in the jellytitan qmk_firmware branch `sofle_pico_fancy` while the main `sofle_pico` branch is being updated for main qmk commit. `qmk_userspace` only works with keyboards that are in QMK master - so this will have to wait.